Aravindh0112/Evaluating-Early-Physiotherapy-Impact-on-Heart-Surgery-Recovery/README.md

 2. View the R Markdown file for the underlying statistical models and analysis used to derive conclusions.
 3. Read the individual executive summary for a concise, non-technical description of the findings.

-## Acknowledgements

-This project was completed as part of the MATH11188 Statistical Research Skills course at [University Name].
-All data and tasks are fictional and were created for academic purposes.

-## License

-This repository is intended for academic use only.
-All rights to the data, reports, and content are retained by the course authors and creators.